JavaScript is required

 Program evaluation

-Findings from the evaluation of the OSHC Demonstration Program undertaken by PricewaterhouseCoopers Consulting found that inclusive OSHC programs provide a wide range of benefits to participating children and young people, their families, their schools and the community.
-These include:
+The evaluation of the OSHC Demonstration Program found that the services provide a wide range of benefits to participating children and young people, their families, their schools and the community, including:

-• parents and carers can increase their participation in work, training or study (48% of those surveyed agreed that the program had already enabled them to increase their participation, with a further 44% stating that they intended to if the program continued).
+• increased opportunities for parents and carers to participate in work, training or study (48% of those surveyed agreed that the program had already enabled them to increase their participation, with a further 44% stating that they intended to if the program continued)

 • an increase in family wellbeing, with parents/carers having more time to take care of themselves and/or their other children.